 The basic equipment includes a jersey or shirt, shorts or pants, socks, shinguards, and footwear.

 Shinguards must be covered entirely by the socks and provide a reasonable degree of protection.

 The two teams must wear colors that distinguish them from each other and whenever possible the referee.
-The goalkeepers must wear colors to distinguish themselves from their team and the opposing team.

 Law 5 - The Referee